-The draft policing settlement was published on 14th December 2022.
-The Home Office has provided a one-year local settlement only, making longer term planning challenging.
+The Home Office has provided a one-year local settlement only as part of the last year of the current spending review, making longer-term planning challenging.
 This pattern is in line with the one-year local settlements received by strategic partners in fire and councils.

-The Commissioner has approved a precept increase of £1 per month from April 2023.
-The proposed precept enables the Commissioner to provide an increase in funding raised from the precept of £5.616m in 2023/24 (excluding the collection fund positions and council tax base changes) in order to; maintain and safeguard policing and community safety services across Staffordshire and Stoke on Trent, to make targeted additional investment in his Police and Crime Plan as well provide some degree of medium-term financial stability in light of uncertainty around Central Government support from 2023/24.
+The Commissioner has approved a precept increase of 25 pence per week for a band D property from April 2024.
+The proposed precept enables the Commissioner to provide an increase in funding raised from the precept of £4.756m in 2024/25 (excluding the collection fund positions and council tax base changes).
+This increase is in order to make a number of investments that will allow more pro-active policing, freeing up the force to target criminals.
+These include;